Skip to content

 Spans with background

 Consecutive spans with the same background and border settings are merged into a single rectangle.
-The padding of the span defines the size of the background but will not modify the placement of glyph (i.e. having a left padding will not move the first glyph further away from it's left neighbor).
+The padding of the span defines the size of the background.

 Bullet position

-Bullets are placed, right-aligned, 0.25em to the left of the first line in the li element.
+Bullets are placed, right-aligned, 0.25em to the left of the first line in the li element if the text direction is ltr.
+For rtl text it is placed, left-aligned, 0.25 em to the right of the first line.

 Border with border radius